hannakor/recipe/README.md

 # Guacamole recipe

-Used in teaching Git in coderefinery workshop.
+Used in teaching Git.
+It is taught in coderefinery workshop.